 Note: Use the above as a format but not word for word!
 Use this template as a guide and try to set yourself apart.
 Bring up your unique experiences and traits that can help you contribute to the lab.

 - Often you will be invited for an interview before you are offered a 4998 position.
 If you are offered a position, you then negotiate your working hours and responsibilities directly with the person offering the position.

-- Once you have accepted a 4998 position, you will need to have the instructor (i.e., the faculty member) sign a Course Enrollment Permission Form (you can pick this form up in the Psychology Advising Office).
+- Once you have accepted a 4998 position, you will need to have the instructor (i.e., the faculty member) sign a Course Enrollment Permission Form (you can pick up this form in the Psychology Advising Office or download it from the registrar's website).
 It’s a good idea to bring this form to the interview with you, just in case!
 Before asking the faculty member to sign it, fill out: your name, ID #, Sem/Yr, Dept, Course # (4998) # of credit hours, class number (this # is specific to each faculty member and changes each term—ask him/her to give you this #), and instructor (the faculty member).
 After the faculty member signs the form, bring it to the Psychology Advising Office to be added to the course.